riyahal/Java-Programming-OOP/README.md

 1. **Install VS Code:** Download from [official website](https://code.visualstudio.com/).
 2. **Extension Pack:** Install the **"Extension Pack for Java"** by Microsoft.
 3. **Run Code:** Use the **Run** button at the top right of your `.java` file or use `F5`.

----

-## Dicussions

-Visit the [Discussions page](https://github.com/3riy/Java-Basics/discussions) to share any comments or remarks you may have regarding this repo!